 It sounds great.
 One after another, major discount brokers have slashed commissions to zero for online buying and selling of stocks.
-As of press time, Fidelity Investments, Charles Schwab, TD Ameritrade and E*Trade all had eliminated the fees, but not Vanguard, the second-biggest brokerage in customer assets behind Fidelity.
+As of December 2019, Fidelity Investments, Charles Schwab, TD Ameritrade and E*Trade all had eliminated the fees.
+Vanguard, the second-biggest brokerage in customer assets behind Fidelity, joined them in January 2020.
 However, to choose the best brokerage for your needs, consider other factors—including various other fees—that affect how good a deal it is…

 Just because you pay no commission to trade doesn’t mean you should go wild.
 The money you save on commissions may not help much if you start making riskier or more frequent bets and/or disregard other costs of trading such as taxes.
 Studies show that investors who frequently move in and out of investments underperform buy-and-hold investors who regularly rebalance.